 Homeowners are instructed to contact their contractor(s) directly concerning warranty issues.
-If the homeowner is unsuccessful in obtaining requested information or resolution, they may contact the Neighborhood Services Department.
-Upon receipt of requests relating to warranty issues, the Neighborhood Services Department staff will coordinate with the contractor to resolve the issues.
-Results of the contractor's action shall be recorded as a part of the project file.
+If the homeowner is unsuccessful in obtaining requested information or resolution, they may contact the Neighborhood Services Department for assistance.
+Results of the contractor's action shall be recorded as a part of the project file and contractor file.

-Periodic contact with the property owner(s) at 30-day, 60-day, and 12-month intervals may be scheduled by the Department to ensure compliance with the Program and ascertain if additional assistance is needed.
+Periodic contact with the property owner(s) at 30-day, 60-day, and 12-month intervals may be scheduled by the Department to ensure compliance with the Program and ascertain if additional assistance is needed or if there are any known issues with the work.
 Additionally, on an annual basis the Department staff will request updated copies of the homeowner's insurance coverage, taxes, and mortgage (if applicable) statements to ensure that they are current.